 For detailed information on each of our services, please click the links below:

 For more information on local Carers Peer Support Groups click here.

 Carers Matter Norfolk – who we are

 Carers Matter Norfolk is a partnership of organisations led by Bridges Outcome Partnerships.
 The other partners are Caring Together, Voluntary Norfolk and Norfolk & Suffolk Care Support Ltd. The partnership came together in May 2017 to successfully bid for the ‘Supporting Unpaid Carers in Norfolk’ contract, now known as Carers Matter Norfolk.
 Caring Together joined the partnership in September 2020.

-Carers Matters Norfolk is the umbrella brand for the services delivered by the four partners through the Supporting Unpaid Carers in Norfolk contract funded by Norfolk County Council and Norfolk’s five NHS Clinical Commissioning Groups.
+Carers Matters Norfolk is the umbrella brand for the services delivered by the four partners through the Supporting Unpaid Carers in Norfolk contract funded by Norfolk County Council and Norfolk’s NHS Clinical Commissioning Group.
 Carers Matter Norfolk is delivered as an integrated service across all partners with a single management team and one database.
-We manage and take decisions as a Partnership Steering Group, which brings together the four Partner Leads, our Service Manager and five carers.
+We manage and take decisions as a Partnership Steering Group, which brings together the five Partner Leads, our Service Manager and five carers.
 The Performance and Development Group, led and chaired by carers, looks at how effective we are, challenges us to do better and helps us to plan future service development.